pablos123/environment/docs/bash-coding-standards.md

 ## Anatomy of a script

-Every executable script follows the same fixed top-down order — no deviations, including three-line wrappers.
+Every executable script follows the same fixed top-down order, including three-line wrappers.

 The strict header order, top to bottom: